 The primary modality of acquiring this infection is contact with the person already having ringworm; that is, it spreads mainly through direct contact.
 Other than infected humans, one can get the infection via contact with unhygienic animals like pet dogs, cats, cows, etc. Apart from the above, sharing improperly washed or sterilized clothing, combs, and personal care items of the infected person and acquiring infections from closed humid closets and swimming pool surfaces has also been known to cause the infection, though not as common.

-The most important factors for thriving of this fungal infection over the body surface are the unhygienic habits.
-Moist, humid and unclean body surfaces provide the adequate and required components for the survival and growth of this fungus.
+The most important factors for the thriving of this fungal infection over the body surface are the unhygienic habits.
+Moist, humid, and unclean body surfaces provide the adequate and required components for the survival and growth of this fungus.
 Notably, the body folds like armpits, groins, loins, the sites of daily tight fastening of garments, etc., are the most common sites for ringworm infection.

-When a person gets in contact with the infected part of the infected person, the fungal particles from the lesion gets lodged onto the superficial layer of the recipient’s skin.
+When a person gets in contact with the infected body part of the infected person, the fungal particles from the lesion get lodged onto the superficial layer of the recipient’s skin.
 As mentioned previously, if the fungus gets the necessary requirements for its growth, then it starts growing in the superficial layer of the skin itself.
-The most important factor in the spread of this infection is the scratching, which develops due to the local reaction between the fungus and the body’s immune system.
+The most important factor in the spread of this infection is scratching, which develops due to the local reaction between the fungus and the body’s immune system.
 Whenever an individual scratches the lesion, some of the fungal particles stick to the fingers or the instrument used for scratching and get dislodged to a new site where the person touches after that.
-Similar is the cause for the increase in the size of the initial small lesion.
+Similar is the cause for the increase in the size of the small initial lesion.

 The most important thing to avoid getting fungal infections is the maintenance of personal hygiene.